Read This First

 3. Emotive Power and Overuse: The term Nazi is an illustrative example.
 This matters only if it changes how meaning, use, ambiguity, or reference is being handled.

-4. The Nuance of Verbal Violence: Denotation, Connotation, and Emotive Impact: You’re right to raise the question of how words can be used to construct a sense of violence, even when the denotation (dictionary definition) doesn’t explicitly involve physical harm.
+4. The Nuance of Verbal Violence: Denotation, Connotation, and Emotive Impact: To raise the question of how words can be used to construct a sense of violence, even when the denotation (dictionary definition) doesn’t explicitly involve physical harm.

 5. Central distinction: Can Words Constitute Violence helps separate what otherwise becomes compressed inside Can Words Constitute Violence.